VPAC/seqpar/sequentialandparallelprogramming.md

 .eqv.
 If an first and second operands are of equivalent values, the condition is true.
 .neqv.
 If an first and second operands are not of equivalent values, the condition is true.

+**Pointers**

+A pointer is a special type of variable.
+Whereas other variables are assigned to a data type, a pointer is assigned to the memory address of another variable.
+In Fortran, a pointer also contains other information about a variable, including type, rank, and extents, as well as the memory location.
+Like any other variable, a pointer has to be declared.
+Strictly speaking, the data type of the value of all pointers, whether integer, float, character, or otherwise, is the same, a long hexadecimal number that represents a memory address.
+It is good practice to assign a NULL value to a pointer variable if the address is not initially known.
+The general format in C and Fortran is as follows:

+`type *variable_name;`
+`integer, pointer :: p1`

+In Fortran a pointer can point to either an area of dynamically allocated memory or data object of the same datatype as the pointer, with the target object.
+The allocate statement allocates space for a pointer object.
+Good practise says that one should empty the storage space with the deallocate statement when finished.
+In contrast, a target is another normal variable and with space set aside for it.
+The target variable must be declared with the target attribute.
+A pointer variable is associate with a target with the association operator (=>).

+Pointers in Fortran can be (a) undefined, (b) associated, or (c) disassciated.
+The nullify statement disassociates a pointer from a target, but does not empty the target as there could be more than one pointer to the same target; emptying the pointer will also dissociated the the pointer from the target.

+[EDIT: Pointers in C]

+After all this it must be mentioned that, in general, pointers probably should be avoided for many programs.
+They do provide better performance and can be used for enhanced functionality, this is true, however in most cases normal variables can provide better clarity.
+As an example of functionality in C there is no for complex datatypes such as a string, thus one has use pointers to variables of type char.
+Pointers allow one to refer to the same space in memory from multiple locations, which means that the memory can be updated in one location and the change will be seen by all other locations.

 ## 2.5 Loops and Branches

 A statement or block of statements may be executed several times as a loop in both C and Fortran.
 The general rule is that a loop tests against a condition and, if the condition is true, executes a code block.
 If it is not true, it programs continues to the next statement.
 There are however some variations on this.